 Marking Consideration Maximum Marks Remarks

 marks Awarded

 Project formulation and appraisal of an 15

 architectural project

-Analysis and presentation of contextual 25
+Analysis and presentation of contextual aspect of 25

-aspect of the design
+the design

-Comprehensive scheme design to 25
+Comprehensive scheme design to substantiate use 25

-substantiate use of materials, hi-tech
+of materials, hi-tech construction, energy -

-construction, energy conservation and
+conservation and services.

-services.

-Architectural concept as a practical 15
+Architectural concept as a practical expression of 15

-expression of the solution to specific
+the solution to specific architectural problem

-architectural problem

-Evidence of buildability, environmental 10
+Evidence of buildability, environmental impact 10

-impact assessment and climatic design
+assessment and climatic design consciousness.

-consciousness.

-Completeness of assignment i.e. design 10
+Completeness of assignment i.e. design brief, 10

-brief, drawings, and models (physical or
+drawings, and models (physical or computer

-computer simulations).
+simulations).

 Total 100